Data Processing Addendum

 If Customer is not a party to an Order Form nor the Agreement, this DPA is not valid and not legally binding.

 Data Processing Terms

 The terms used in this Addendum shall have the meanings set forth below.
 Except as modified below, the terms of the Agreement shall remain in full force and effect.

 - ‘Customer Personal Data’ means any Customer data that is Personal Data.
 For purposes of this DPA, Customer Personal Data does not include personal information of employees or other representatives of Customer with whom PagerDuty has a direct business relationship.

-- ‘Data Protection Laws’ means all applicable laws, regulations, and other legal or self-regulatory requirements in any jurisdiction relating to privacy, data protection, data security, breach notification, or the Processing of Personal Data, including without limitation, to the extent applicable, the California Consumer Privacy Act, Cal.
+- ‘Data Privacy Laws’ means all applicable laws, regulations, and other legal or self-regulatory requirements in any jurisdiction relating to privacy, data protection, data security, breach notification, or the Processing of Personal Data, including without limitation, to the extent applicable, the California Consumer Privacy Act, Cal.
 Civ.
-Code § 1798.100 et seq. (“CCPA”) and the General Data Protection Regulation, Regulation (EU) 2016/679 (“GDPR”).
-For the avoidance of doubt, if PagerDuty’s Processing activities involving Personal Data are not within the scope of a given Data Protection Law, such law is not applicable for purposes of this DPA.
+Code § 1798.100 et seq. (“CCPA”) and its implementing regulations and applicable amendments, the General Data Protection Regulation, Regulation (EU) 2016/679 (“GDPR”), equivalent requirements in the United Kingdom including the UK Data Protection Regulation and the Data Protection Act 2018 (“UK Data Protection Law”), and the Swiss Federal Act on Data Protection (“FADP”).
+For the avoidance of doubt, if PagerDuty’s Processing activities involving Personal Data are not within the scope of a given Data Privacy Law, such law is not applicable for purposes of this DPA.

 - ‘Data Subject’ means an identified or identifiable natural person about whom Personal Data relates.